mwmdev/neuma/README.md

 Those instructions are for Linux, they may vary for other systems.

+## Dependencies

+Make sure the following packages are installed on your system:

+`git python3 python3-pip python3-virtualenv portaudio19-dev`

 ### One line install script

 You can launch the install script with the following command: